Why is Thanksgiving celebrated on Thursdays?

 RALEIGH, N.C.
-(WNCN) — Thanksgiving is a week away, and millions of Americans are heading to the grocery stores to prepare for their feasts on that Thursday.
+(WNCN) — Thanksgiving is days away, and millions of Americans are heading to the grocery stores to prepare for their feasts on that Thursday.

 Thanksgiving always falls on the fourth Thursday of November — but why?